Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Maurice Light about 1 month ago
+Maurice Light 5 months ago

 I support Option 1.